BaronStijn/Barons-Patch/readme.md

 # Miyamoto+
-## A patch For the Miyamoto! level editor.
+## A patch For the Miyamoto! level editor

 ----------------------------------------------------------------